userdw/RaspberryPi_3_Starter_Kit/02_Click_Counter/README.md

 <img src="/images/click counter.png" height="400">

 ### Assemble the modules following these steps:
-1. Plug the I/O Expansion Shield to the top of Raspberry Pi 3,
+1. Plug the Raspberry Pi IO Expansion Shield to the top of Raspberry Pi 3,
 2. Plug the Digital Push Button to the header on the I/O Expansion Shield labelled **2**,
 3. Run the [Click_Counter](/02_Click_Counter/Click_Counter.py) code into Raspberry Pi 3 using Python.